-Capitals rally to force overtime but once again can’t close deal
+Capitals rally to force overtime but once again can’t close the deal

-But after pushing the game to an extra period, the Capitals settled again for a single point — just as they had during the three previous occasions when things went to the wide-open three-on-three setting.
-The decided came when Eetu Luostarinen’s crossing pass found only Tom Wilson’s stick, a deflection that slipped past Vitek Vanecek to give the hosts a 5-4 win.
+But after pushing the game to an extra period, the Capitals settled again for a single point — just as they had during the three previous occasions when the game went to the wide-open three-on-three setting.
+The decider came when Eetu Luostarinen’s crossing pass found only forward Tom Wilson’s stick, a deflection that slipped past goalie Vitek Vanecek to give the hosts a 5-4 win.

 The Capitals fell to 5-1-4.
-The Panthers, who held possession of the puck for just about the entire 1:55 of the extra period before the goal, improved to 9-0-1 in their fourth game under interim coach Andrew Brunette.
-Brunette took over after the resignation of Joel Quenneville last week in the wake of the investigation into former Chicago Blackhawks assistant Brad Aldrich.
+The Panthers, who had the puck for just about the entire 1:55 of the extra period, improved to 9-0-1 in their fourth game under interim coach Andrew Brunette.
+The former Capitals player took over after the resignation of Joel Quenneville last week in the wake of the investigation of former Chicago Blackhawks video coach Brad Aldrich.

 Washington salvaged a point after facing a 4-1 deficit late in the second period, launching a furious push behind — who else? — Ovechkin.

-The captain’s 10th goal of the season with 1:49 remaining in the second cut the Capitals’ deficit in half and put Ovechkin one goal behind Brett Hull for fourth on the NHL’s all-time goals list.
+The captain’s 10th goal of the season with 1:49 remaining in the second cut the Capitals’ deficit to 4-2 and put Ovechkin (740) one behind Brett Hull for fourth on the NHL’s all-time goals list.

-Barely 90 seconds later, Ovechkin started a sequence that ended with Wilson’s first goal of the season, a deflection from John Carlson’s shot that sent the Capitals flying into the second intermission.
+Barely 90 seconds later, Ovechkin started a sequence that ended with Wilson’s first goal of the season, a deflection of John Carlson’s shot that sent the Capitals flying into the second intermission.

-“We knew right away we scored that third goal that we would come back or we would win the game,” Ovechkin said.
+“We knew right away when we scored that third goal that we would come back or we would win the game,” Ovechkin said.
 “We had a lot of chances in the third, but it is over and nothing you can do right now.”

-The Capitals maintained momentum to start the third period, finally getting the equalizer when rookie Connor McMichael scored his first career goal with 13:04 left to knot the game at 4.
-Ovechkin earned an assist on the play.
+The Capitals maintained momentum to start the third period, finally getting the equalizer when rookie Connor McMichael scored his first goal with 13:04 left to knot the score at 4.
+Ovechkin had the primary assist on the play.

-The game, a hectic affair that saw four goaltenders log minutes between the two teams, stayed there until the extra session, which produced a result that has started to become familiar on open ice.
+The game, a hectic affair that saw four goaltenders log minutes between the two teams, stayed there until the extra session, which produced a result that has started to become familiar for the Capitals.

-Washington plays its next two games at home before a trip with back-to-back games against Detroit and Columbus.
+Washington plays its next two games at home — Saturday vs. Philadelphia and Monday vs. Buffalo — before a trip with back-to-back games against Detroit and Columbus.

 Here’s what to know about the Capitals’ loss to the Panthers: